Day One - Monday 29 June 2026

 09:45 — 11:15

-Session 1: How is radiology AI education is evolving
+Session 1: How is radiology AI education evolving

 Discover how to get started using AI in clinical practice and hear the RCR's perspective on integrating AI as part of the curriculum and exams in the future.
 This session offers practical guidance and insights into how AI may shape the curriculum and assessment landscape.